wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/267-minute-kelloway-to-warwick-smith.md

 ---
+doc_date: '1969-05-07'
+doc_num: 267
+doc_order: 267
+naa_refs:
+- naa_barcode: 3121863
+  naa_control_symbol: 1970/460
+  naa_series: A452
+  reference: '[NAA: A452, 1970/460]'
-title: "267 Minute, Kelloway To Warwick Smith"
+title: Minute, Kelloway To Warwick Smith
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9775
 vol_id: 26
-doc_date: 1969-05-07
-barcode: 3121863
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 267 Minute, Kelloway To Warwick Smith

 Canberra, 7 May 1969

  **Bougainville copper project**

-Detailed projections of Administration receipts, prepared by Economic Policy Branch, are attached.2
+Detailed projections of Administration receipts, prepared by Economic Policy Branch, are attached.[2](#f2)

 2\.
 On these assumptions the Commonwealth grant would drop below 50% of total budget receipts (or expenditure) by 1973/4 and below 33⅓% by 1980/1.
 Put another way, local revenue (including Bougainville) plus loans would equal [the] Commonwealth grant by 1973/4 and would be twice the grant by 1980/81.